 As we have seen, one important component in support conversation is identifying the type of call and the caller's condition already at the beginning of the conversation.
 The faster and more accurate a call taker will be able to identify the type of the conversation or its purpose, the support that the call taker will be able to give will be more accurate and efficient.
 Existing research recently began to develop identification algorithms (Xu, Z. et al., 2021, Xu, Y. et al., 2021).
 Following them, we would like to suggest a systematic decision support tool which will help HRCC call takers to identify more quickly and efficiently the type of conversation.

-Also, we reviewed studies that suggested several types of criterions for evaluating helplines support calls, but there is no defined set of criterions that can assess WhatsApp support calls with sexual assault survivor.
+Also, we reviewed studies that suggested several types of criteria for evaluating helplines support calls, but there is no defined set of criteria that can assess WhatsApp support calls with sexual assault survivor.

 Therefore, our project has two objectives.
 First, to produce a systematic tool which will help the call taker to identify more quickly and efficiently the type of conversation.
 In our project, we decided to focus only on conversations made by sexual assault survivors themselves.
 This is because we first wanted to develop a tool to improve the support for the survivors themselves.
 We also decided to focus only on the identification of 2 PTSD symptoms: flashbacks and self-harm.
 Because the existing research about identifying conversation's types is initial (and in Israel has not yet been done at all), we will not be able to develop an identification tool for all types of conversations at once. flashbacks and self-harm are 2 main symptoms of PTSD and Complex PTSD, they recur quite a lot in the WhatsApp helpline and have a distinct way of support, that is why it is important to distinguish between them.

-Second, to create a defined set of criterions that can assess WhatsApp support calls with sexual assault survivor.
-Those criterions will help HRCC to assess the effectiveness of existing support.
+Second, to create a defined set of criteria that can assess WhatsApp support calls with sexual assault survivor.
+Those criteria will help HRCC to assess the effectiveness of existing support.
 Based on these criteria, the WhatsApp director will be able to give volunteers a written evaluation which will be more quickly, systematically, and uniformly.
 This will help to maintain good and effective support and improve less effective support.
 This will also help to improve the training process of new volunteers as well as the ongoing training, by focusing on the insights learnt from good and effective support calls.

 2.4.
 The research questions